 The company launched XRY Pro in April and this has formed part of several major orders received during the year.
 In the third quarter, we signed an agreement with a major US federal authority to upgrade its existing digital forensics infrastructure to XRY Pro.
-During the final quarter of the year, MSAB was also awarded two significant contracts by federal authorities in North America.
-77 The digital forensics market is being driven by a steady rise in the number of crimes where greater use is made of digital tools.
-Globally, the market is expected to grow by around 8-12 percent per year.
-This brings great opportunities for MSAB as our customers look for new solutions and working methods that make their job easier.
+During the final quarter of the year, MSAB was also awarded two significant contracts by federal authorities in North America

+Comments by the CEO